HomeBlogsHow To Use Image Splitter

 Upload Your Image

 Drag and drop any PNG, JPG, or WebP onto the upload zone.
-The image appears instantly in the preview canvas — no server upload required.
-The header shows your filename and original pixel dimensions.
+It appears instantly in the preview canvas — nothing is uploaded to a server.
+The header shows your filename and the original pixel dimensions.

 2